blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file6/index.md

   * The table should be updated if a piece of new classmate information is input.
 Example 27.
 * Existing student data: Example 24 (classmate_data).
 * A flowchart about your vampire app, try Microsoft Visio => onthehub free
 * Submit using Github, add Rui (ruiwu1990) and TA as collaborator, one github manager from your team.
-Due March 16
+Due <mark>March 16</mark>

 ||| [Index](../../)||| [Prev](../file5/)||| [Next](../file7/)|||